Bar/Bat Mitzvah Ceremony Traditions & Rituals: Step by Step (2020)

 Looking Back… No wonder they preferred the party.
 They knew that if I chose a party they would be invited, but if I chose the trip they would’ve been just a couple of disappointed little boys.

-I wasn’t special by any means… Many parents let their child decide if they want a Bar/Bat Mitzvah party or a Bar/Bat Mitzvah trip (many times to Israel).
+I wasn’t special by any means… Many parents let their child decide if they prefer a Bar/Bat Mitzvah party or a Bar/Bat Mitzvah trip to Israel.